NeonWest/ToDoList-CLI/readme.md

 # ✅ Todo CLI Application

-A simple, elegant command-line todo list manager built with Java and Maven.
-Keep track of your tasks directly from your terminal!
+A powerful, elegant command-line todo list manager built with Java and Maven.
+Keep track of your tasks, mark them complete, and manage your productivity directly from your terminal!

 ## 🚀 Features

-- **📝 Add Tasks** - Quickly add new todos with a simple command
+- **📝 Add Tasks** - Quickly create new todos with a simple command
-- **📋 View Tasks** - Display all your pending tasks at a glance
+- **📋 View Active Tasks** - Display all your pending tasks at a glance
+- **✓ Mark as Complete** - Archive completed tasks without deleting them
+- **🗑️ Delete Tasks** - Permanently remove tasks you no longer need
+- **📊 View Completed Tasks** - Review your accomplishments in a separate list
-- **💾 Persistent Storage** - All tasks are saved in JSON format
+- **💾 Persistent Storage** - All tasks are automatically saved in JSON format
 - **👤 User Profiles** - Personalized experience with user registration
+- **🔄 Smart Renumbering** - Tasks are automatically renumbered after modifications
-- **🎯 Simple Interface** - Clean, intuitive menu-driven interface
+- **🎯 Intuitive Interface** - Clean, menu-driven interface for easy navigation

 ## 🛠️ Tech Stack